ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 The JSON configuration must be a direct child of the `<amp-story-player>` element and include the `type="application/json"` attribute.

-### Infinite stories
+### Personalized and infinite stories

-You can create an "infinite scroll" experience by fetching more stories as the user navigates through them in the Web Story Player.
-To do so, include the `fetch` action and specify an endpoint in the JSON configuration.
+You can create an "infinite scroll" experience as the user navigates through them in the Web Story Player.
+To do so, include the [`fetch` action](https://github.com/ampproject/amphtml/blob/master/spec/amp-story-player.md#custom-events) and specify an endpoint in the JSON configuration.
 The player automatically fetches more stories as the user gets closer to the last loaded story.
+You can customize fetched stories for users by setting up backend personalization system and using the `fetch` action to serve them.

 ```html
 <amp-story-player>